Martinlck/studio-x-backend/README.md

 Actionhero is used by big companies like Riot Games, Samsung, Taskrabbit etc...

-This framework helps writing clean code, for REST mapping and has full support from contributors, which makes the best choice for addressing a Case 2 of the exercise
+This framework helps writing clean code, for REST mapping and has full support from contributors, which makes the best choice for addressing a backend server need.

 ## Code organization